VasylK27/CryptoStreamAnalyzer/README.md

 ---

 ## 🧩 Architecture Notes
-- Event-driven processing (no blocking REST loops)
-- Minimal latency between price update and analysis
 - Designed to be easily extended for:
   - Automated trading
   - Database storage
   - Futures market support

 ---

 ## ⚠️ Disclaimer
 This project is intended for educational and research purposes only.
 It does not provide financial advice or guarantee profitability.

+---

+## 💬 Freelance Note

+This project represents the type of tools I build for freelance clients.
+Similar systems can be customized based on specific requirements.

 ---